 - Being denied survivor benefits if you lost a loved one to an accident while doing a maritime job

-What You Need to File a Lawsuit
+How to File a Maritime Lawsuit

 Any time you are injured on the job, you need to do a couple of things to ensure you can prove your right to get compensation.